Mapping dynamical systems into chemical reactions: Chemical maps

-which reduces to~(\ref{eq:xfactorable}) if $\mu = 1/10$.
-Does the heuristic from~\cite{Samardzija} hold, i.e. does the equilibrium $(1/\mu,2/\mu)$ from~(\ref{eq:xfactorable2}) qualitatively match the unstable spiral $(10,20)$ from~(\ref{eq:ex1_translated2}) if $\mu > 0$ is sufficiently small?
-One can readily show that $(1/\mu,2/\mu)$ is a stable spiral for all $\mu > 0$, i.e. no matter how far it is translated from the boundary of $\mathbb{R}_{\ge}^2$.
+Note that~(\ref{eq:xfactorable2}) reduces to~(\ref{eq:xfactorable}) when $\mu = 1/10$.
+Does the heuristic from~\cite{Samardzija} hold, i.e. does the equilibrium $(1/\mu,2/\mu)$ from~(\ref{eq:xfactorable2}) qualitatively match the unstable equilibrium $(10,20)$ from~(\ref{eq:ex1_translated2}) if $\mu > 0$ is sufficiently small?
+Trace of the Jacobian matrix for~(\ref{eq:xfactorable2}) at $(1/\mu,2/\mu)$ is given by $-1/(16 \mu)$, and the determinant by $61/(128 \mu^2)$.
+Therefore, the equilibrium $(1/\mu,2/\mu)$ is stable for all $\mu > 0$, i.e. no matter how far it is translated from the boundary of $\mathbb{R}_{\ge}^2$.
 Therefore, the heuristic fails, and the $\mathbf{x}$-factorable map, not even preserving the hyperbolic equilibrium, is not chemical.